flashlightministries/oilforlight/_posts/2016-03-16-scoffers-claim-lizard-predates-creation.md

 A new paper published in Nature seems to speak with authority when it declares, "This skull represents a previously unknown species that is the sister taxon to Archosauriformes and which fills a major morphological gap in understanding of early archosauriform evolution."

-They call this creature Teyujagua paradoxa: "Teyú Yaguá, literally meaning ‘fierce lizard’, is commonly represented as a dog-headed lizard.
-Species name derived from paradoxa, Greek meaning ‘paradoxical’, ‘unexpected’, owing to its unusual combination of plesiomorphic and derived characters."
+They call this creature Teyujagua paradoxa:

+> Teyú Yaguá, literally meaning ‘fierce lizard’, is commonly represented as a dog-headed lizard.
+Species name derived from paradoxa, Greek meaning ‘paradoxical’, ‘unexpected’, owing to its unusual combination of plesiomorphic and derived characters.

 These researchers pose a serious paradox indeed -- the findings of this paper go against the Book of Genesis, which clearly and simply describes how creation came about, told from the perspective of the only being who was there to witness it: God (Gen 1:1-2).